castai/terraform-provider-castai/docs/resources/workload_scaling_policy.md

 Optional:

 - `apply_type` (String) Defines the apply type to be used when downscaling.
 	- IMMEDIATE - pods are restarted immediately when new recommendation is generated.
 	- DEFERRED - pods are not restarted and recommendation values are applied during natural restarts only (new deployment, etc.)

+<a id="nestedblock--memory_event"></a>
+### Nested Schema for `memory_event`

+Optional:

+- `apply_type` (String) Defines the apply type to be used when applying recommendation for memory related event.
+	- IMMEDIATE - pods are restarted immediately when new recommendation is generated.
+	- DEFERRED - pods are not restarted and recommendation values are applied during natural restarts only (new deployment, etc.)